Freight Shipping from Stockton to St. Louis

 How much does it cost to ship freight from Stockton to St. Louis?

-Full truckload (FTL) rates from Stockton, CA to St. Louis, MO currently range from $4,691-$5,782 for a standard dry van load over the 2,182-mile route.
+Full truckload (FTL) rates from Stockton, CA to St. Louis, MO currently range $4,691-$5,782 (roughly $2.16-$2.65 per mile over 2,182 miles).
 LTL shipments typically cost $1,400-$2,255 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Stockton to St. Louis?